AusClimateService/npcp/reports/phase1/phase1_report.md

 #### 2.2.1.
 Method

-The _quantile matching for extremes_ (Dowdy 2023) method involves populating a histogram with data that has been clipped to a valid range and then scaled to an integer value between 0 and the desired number of bins (typically 500).
+The _quantile matching for extremes_ ([Dowdy 2023](http://www.bom.gov.au/research/publications/researchreports/BRR-087.pdf))
+method involves populating a histogram with data that has been clipped to a valid range and then scaled to an integer value between 0 and the desired number of bins.

+A typical valid data range might be -30 to 60 C for daily maximum temperature (tasmax), -45 to 50 C for daily minimum temperature (tasmin), or 0 to 1250 mm/day for precipitation (pr).
+The following scaling formulas (used in this intercomparison) map the valid range of data values across 500 integer bins:
+- (tasmax + 35) * 5
+- (tasmin + 55) * 5
+- alog(pr + 1) * 70, where alog is the natural logarithm

+A small value of 0.1 mm/day would have a scaled value of alog(0.1 + 1) * 70 = 6.7,
+which is rounded to an integer value / bin number of 7.
+The largest valid rainfall amount of 1250 mm/day would have a scaled value of alog(1250 + 1 ) * 70 = 499.2,
+which means it would be stored in the second highest bin in the histogram (i.e., 499).

 TODO - Finish description.

 #### 2.2.2.
 Software (and implementation choices)

-TODO.
+The original IDL code used to implement the QME method is maintained by Andrew Dowdy at the University of Melbourne.
+A copy of the code as at October 2023 is included in the appendix of the Bureau of Meteorology research report that documents the QME method ([Dowdy 2023](http://www.bom.gov.au/research/publications/researchreports/BRR-087.pdf)), while the very latest version is available from the author by request.
+The Bureau of Meteorology is also developing a Python wrapper for that original IDL code.

+There are a number of decisions to make when implementing the QDM method:
+- _Time grouping_:
+  Similar to ECDFm, it is common to apply the QME method to individual seasons or months separately.
+  Monthly time grouping is used for this NPCP intercomparsion.
+- _Number of bins_:
+  The software allows the user to specify the number of histogram bins.
+  A total of 500 bins were used for this NPCP intercomparsion.
+- _Adjustment limits_:
+  An upper limit of 50% was used for the multiplicative correction of precipitation.
+- _Trend matching_: The long-term trend in the data can be removed prior to applying the bias correction, and then added back in after the bias correction has been applied in order to ensure that the bias correction does not substantially alter the model simulated trend.

 ### 2.3.
 QDM